stepin/python-challenge/DESIGN.md

 5. As specified in README.md no DevOps work will be done.
 6. Work will be done in the master branch for simplicity.
 7. No migrations for DB is created as its considered as new DB.
+8. I think that current files layout is ok but it's not scalable: if more files/code will be added to project it should be refactored.

 ### Assumptions